 Yes, a lot of caregiving is instinct and reflex.
 You love the person in need of care and do what needs to be done to support them.
 But Mom’s year in assisted living has shown me that there’s an art to it, too.

 Every caregiver, whether they know it (or admit it) or not, has certain fundamental attributes -compassion, love, self-awareness, selflessness, listening skills–things like that.
 The art is in how those things are put together, for a specific person in a specific situation.
 You know it when you see it.

 The staff at Mom’s assisted living community are caregiving artists.
 In Mom and her dementia’s case, she gets down and goes into a shell at times.
 The staff at her community is endlessly creative, and persistent, at nudging her out of that shell.
 They’ve figured out the best ways to engage Mom and they do it consistently.
 And as a result, rather than feeling beaten down or pestered, Mom engages.
-Their artistry helps Mom live, really live, her life.
+Their artistry helps Mom live, really live (like Carol Bradley Bursack talks about here in her Minding Our Elders blog), her life.